A0005/IT-Support-Labs/Converting Windows Server 2022 to a Domain Controller.md

 <img width="900" alt="39" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/297fb5c8-6921-46bc-bfb9-10a681fcae74">
 <br />

-40 - When the server restarts here you have the option to log in as the domain admin or local admin.
-Log in as the domain admin. <br/>
+40 - When the Windows Server 2022 restarts here you have the option to login as the domain admin or local admin.
+Login as the domain admin. <br/>
 <img width="900" alt="40" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/c929be47-3a91-46aa-96ed-7a9663482728">
 <br />